statsig-io/docs/docs/statsig-warehouse-native/features/freshness.md

 ---

 ## Exposures from Statsig SDKs
-tldr : Just-in-time updates for the first 1 million exposures/experiment when Pulse is loaded, daily after
+You'll get just-in-time updates for the first 1 million exposures/experiment when Pulse is loaded; afterwards, updates will be on a daily cadence.

 After launching an experiment, you may want to check certain results -- such as page load time, impressions on key pages, and business-critical metrics -- as early as possible to detect crashes or catch a bug.